 Sarah LeVine, Vice-President.
-A British-born anthropologist educated at Oxford, the University of Chicago and Harvard, Sarah retired from the Harvard Graduate School of Education in 2004.
-She has carried out research on maternal and child health in sub-Saharan Africa, Latin America and South Asia, and on religious belief and practice in the Buddhist Himalayas.
-The author of many books and publications, she volunteers in winter at a Cambridge, MA organization doing psychological evaluations of political asylum-seekers.
-She and her husband Robert LeVine live in Belmont, MA and on Toddy Pond in Surry, where she is historian of the Toddy Pond Association.
+A British-born anthropologist educated at Oxford, the Univ. of Chicago and Harvard (PhD), Sarah is retired from the Harvard Graduate School of Education where she was Research Associate for 27 years.
+She’s carried out research on child socialization, maternal and child health (in Sub-Saharan Africa, Latin America and South Asia) and religion (in Nepal and India) and has authored many books and publications.
+She volunteers at a Cambridge, MA organization doing psychological evaluations of people seeking political asylum in the United States.
+She and Robert live in MA and on Toddy Pond in Surry where she’s historian of the Toddy Pond Association.
 In summer, Sarah can often be found taking (or leading) long hikes in the Wildlands.

-David Gross, son of GPMCT founder Stuart Gross, grew up in Orono and in Bucksport.
-David spent 32 years as professor of English at University of Oklahoma, before returning to Maine in 2005 to join the faculty of the University of Maine Honors College, then serving as Interim Dean this past year.
-David was a board member and past president of GPMCT from 2005 to 2011, and has continued to chair the Governance Committee and the Accreditation Team.
+David Gross, son of GPMCT founder Stuart Gross, grew up in Orono and Bucksport.
+David spent 32 years as professor of English at University of Oklahoma, before returning to Maine in 2005 to join the faculty of the University of Maine Honors College, then serving as Interim Dean.
+David was a board member and past president of GPMCT from 2005 to 2011, and has continued to chair the Governance Committee.
 David and wife Stephanie live in Hampden in winter and on Bucksport’s Hancock Pond in summer.

 Jacqueline Hewett’s love for the outdoors began as a child playing in the woods behind her house.
 This early interest grew into a desire to fully understand environmental systems and Jackie studied Natural Resource Conservation at the University of Connecticut and earned an MES from the Yale School of Forestry and Environmental Studies.
 For 30 years, Jackie has worked in land use planning, development and conservation.
 She chaired several comprehensive planning committees, was a member of Raymond’s Board of Appeals and the Penjajawoc Marsh/Mall Management Commission in Bangor.
-Jackie recently became a certified Maine Master Naturalist and enjoys leading forest discovery walks for children and adults.
-She and husband Chuck live in Holden and enjoy hiking, camping, canoeing and skiing.
-They regularly ride their horses in the Wildlands.
+Jackie became a certified Maine Master Naturalist and enjoys leading forest discovery walks for children and adults.
+She and husband Chuck live in Holden and enjoy hiking, camping, canoeing and skiing, and riding their horses in the Wildlands.